Four Steps To Find Your Personal Style

 Here’s what to do...

-So remember how I asked if you've ever tried something on that you felt wasn't you?
+So remember when I asked if you've ever tried something on that you felt wasn't you?
 This would be a great moment to ask yourself why.
 Why don't you like it? or what about it don't you like?
 The same goes for those styles or pieces you do like.

 Giving yourself permission to ask these questions is a great way to start becoming clear about your personal style.
 Don't disregard it and say that you're being picky or you don't know anything about style because again style is personal; there's no right or wrong sense of style.